Alice Openshaw

 Currently Drafting

-A reclusive museum worker is killed in a hit-and-run accident the same night that a renowned author dies unexpectedly at his estate up the road in OVERLOOKED.
+A reclusive museum worker dies the same night that a renowned author dies unexpectedly at his estate up the road.
+Penny joins forces with two birdwatchers in OVERLOOKED.

 The most beautiful experience we can have is the mysterious.